SAT and ACT: Ten Day-of Tips

 9) Get to the testing center on time (read: early).

-Double- and triple-check your SAT or ACT registration ticket to make sure you know exactly when the doors close, and plan to arrive at least 15-30 minutes earlier!
-Nothing will throw you off your mental game like having to speed through traffic because you’re running late.
+Double- and triple-check your SAT or ACT registration ticket to make sure you know exactly when the doors close, and plan to arrive at least 15-30 minutes before that time!
+Nothing will get you off on the wrong testing foot like having to speed through traffic because you’re running late.

 10) Use power poses while you wait.

 (Is this the first time you’re encountering the phrase “Power Poses”?
-Read this post to learn all about how to use them to decrease stress, increase confidence, and sharpen your mind during the SAT and ACT!)
+Read this post to learn all about how to use them to calm down, increase confidence, and dial in your focus during the SAT and ACT!)

 Didn’t have to wait in any lines?
 While you’re at your desk to take the test, you can still SIT in a “high power” pose while you fill in your information before the test begins!